 The only small negative point is the head room in the rear seats.
 Taller people may not have enough of it.
 Leg room is, however, excellent, as is the upgraded and large infotainment system that now includes Apple CarPlay and Android Auto.

 The sound pumps from an outstanding 11-speaker Harman Kardon system, and there’s voice activated SatNav, and a responsive touch screen.
-The Bluetooth connectivity is simple to use and you can plug in the phone via the USB port too.
+The Bluetooth connectivity in the Subaru is simple to use and you can plug in the phone via the USB port too.

 There’s no issues with playing with your phone either as the system will read your texts to you and you can reply using voice as well.
 As if that isn’t enough, there is more safety technology than you can poke a stick at as well.